Historical thinking

 Historical thinking is a set of critical literacy skills for evaluating and analyzing primary source documents to construct a meaningful account of the past.
-A large-scale experiment in San Francisco high schools compared traditional textbook-driven instruction to instruction focusing on the analysis of primary source documents.
-After six months, students in experimental classrooms improved in historical thinking as well as reading comprehension compared to students in regular classrooms.

-Sometimes called historical reasoning skills, historical thinking skills are frequently described in contrast to history content such as names, dates, and places.
+Sometimes called historical reasoning skills, historical thinking skills are frequently described in contrast to historical content knowledge such as names, dates, and places.
 This dichotomous presentation is often misinterpreted as a claim for the superiority of one form of knowing over the other.
-In fact, the distinction is generally made to underscore the importance of developing thinking skills that can be applied when individuals encounter any history content.
-Most educators agree that together, history content—or facts about the past—and historical thinking skills enable students to interpret, analyze and use information about past events.
-In doing so, students will realize the complexity of history with all of the pieces and perspectives that cannot be captured through one narrative.
-Furthermore, as described by T. Mills Kelly, characteristics of historical thinking develop sourcing skills, the ability to construct and support an argument, and, "the ability to present the past in clear ways, whether in writing or in other media, saying what can be said and not saying what cannot."
+The distinction is generally made to underscore the importance of developing thinking skills that can be applied when individuals encounter any historical content.
+History educators have varying perspectives about the extent they should emphasize facts about the past, moral lessons, connections to current events, or historical thinking skills and different belief about what historical thinking involves.

-U.S. Standards for Historical Thinking in Schools
+U.S. Academic Standards and Disciplinary Frameworks

-In the United States, the National Center for History in the Schools at the University of California, Los Angeles has developed history standards that include benchmarks for both content in U.S. and world history and historical thinking skills in grades Kindergarten-4 and 5-12.
+In the United States, the National Center for History in the Schools at the University of California, Los Angeles has developed history standards that include benchmarks for both content in U.S. and world history and historical thinking skills in Kindergarten thru grade 4 and grades 5-12.
 In both of these age ranges, the Center defines historical thinking in five parts: